hipe/tmx/lib/skylab/snag/doc/issues/031-thoughts-on-event-architecture.md

 # thoughts on event architecture :[#031]

+(EDIT: this is wayyyy old .. needs to be read yet)

 ## thoughts on API action event stream graphs

 at first analysis the P.I.E standard is a good rubric, b.c if for no